 Do NOT plug the cable meant for Ethernet communications into the Room Sensor jack.
 The Room Sensor port powers a NetSensor, and the supplied voltage may damage an Ethernet card, switch, or router to which it is accidentally connected.
-See Illustration: Room Sensor and Dual Ethernet Ports on page 9.
+See Illustration: Inputs and Ports (Early BAC-9001CE) on page 9 and Illustration: Room Sensor and Dual Ethernet Ports on page 9.

-NOTE: BAC-59xxACE and BAC-9xxACE models have dual Ethernet ports that support daisy-chaining.
-See the technical bulletin (TB160426) Daisy-Chaining Conquest Ethernet Controllers on the KMC web site (after logging in) for more information
+- NOTE: Early BAC-59xxE and BAC-9xxE models had a single Ethernet port.
+In mid-2016, dual ports replaced the single ports.
+Additionally on these newer models, the Room Sensor port is yellow instead of black to help differentiate it from the black Ethernet ports. - NOTE: BAC-59xxE and BAC-9xxE models had with dual Ethernet ports support daisy-chaining.
+See the technical bulletin (TB160426) Daisy-Chaining Conquest Ethernet Controllers Daisy-Chaining Conquest Ethernet Controllers, on the KMC web site (after logging in) for more information.